ONEOK (NYSE:OKE) Issues FY 2022 Earnings Guidance

-ONEOK (NYSE:OKE – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $3.45-$4.07 for the period, compared to the consensus EPS estimate of $3.79.
+ONEOK (NYSE:OKE – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $3.45-$4.07 for the period, compared to the consensus estimate of $3.79.
 The company issued revenue guidance of -.

 ONEOK Dividend Announcement

-In other ONEOK news, CEO Pierce Norton acquired 8,975 shares of the stock in a transaction dated Friday, June 17th.
-The shares were acquired at an average cost of $55.54 per share, for a total transaction of $498,471.50.
-Following the completion of the transaction, the chief executive officer now directly owns 9,414 shares of the company’s stock, valued at $522,853.56.
-The purchase was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Insiders own 0.65% of the company’s stock.
+In related news, CEO Pierce Norton bought 8,975 shares of ONEOK stock in a transaction dated Friday, June 17th.
+The shares were acquired at an average cost of $55.54 per share, with a total value of $498,471.50.
+Following the completion of the transaction, the chief executive officer now owns 9,414 shares in the company, valued at approximately $522,853.56.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+0.65% of the stock is owned by insiders.

-Several large investors have recently modified their holdings of the stock.
-Worth Asset Management LLC bought a new position in shares of ONEOK during the first quarter valued at approximately $30,000.
-High Net Worth Advisory Group LLC boosted its stake in shares of ONEOK by 540.8% during the first quarter.
-High Net Worth Advisory Group LLC now owns 801 shares of the utilities provider’s stock valued at $57,000 after purchasing an additional 676 shares during the period.
-Covestor Ltd grew its holdings in shares of ONEOK by 121.7% in the first quarter.
-Covestor Ltd now owns 1,164 shares of the utilities provider’s stock worth $82,000 after purchasing an additional 639 shares during the last quarter.
-Parkside Financial Bank & Trust increased its stake in ONEOK by 19.4% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 2,672 shares of the utilities provider’s stock worth $188,000 after buying an additional 434 shares during the period.
-Finally, Acadian Asset Management LLC lifted its holdings in ONEOK by 275.5% during the 1st quarter.
-Acadian Asset Management LLC now owns 2,850 shares of the utilities provider’s stock valued at $201,000 after buying an additional 2,091 shares in the last quarter.
-Institutional investors own 65.46% of the company’s stock.
+Several institutional investors have recently bought and sold shares of OKE.
+Worth Asset Management LLC purchased a new position in ONEOK in the first quarter valued at $30,000.
+High Net Worth Advisory Group LLC boosted its holdings in ONEOK by 540.8% in the 1st quarter.
+High Net Worth Advisory Group LLC now owns 801 shares of the utilities provider’s stock valued at $57,000 after purchasing an additional 676 shares during the last quarter.
+Covestor Ltd boosted its holdings in ONEOK by 121.7% in the 1st quarter.
+Covestor Ltd now owns 1,164 shares of the utilities provider’s stock valued at $82,000 after purchasing an additional 639 shares during the last quarter.
+Parkside Financial Bank & Trust boosted its holdings in ONEOK by 19.4% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 2,672 shares of the utilities provider’s stock valued at $188,000 after purchasing an additional 434 shares during the last quarter.
+Finally, Acadian Asset Management LLC lifted its holdings in shares of ONEOK by 275.5% in the 1st quarter.
+Acadian Asset Management LLC now owns 2,850 shares of the utilities provider’s stock worth $201,000 after acquiring an additional 2,091 shares during the last quarter.
+65.46% of the stock is currently owned by institutional investors and hedge funds.

 ONEOK Company Profile